singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 61  }
 ```

-With this solution, a philosopher can never hold the larger chopstick without holding the smaller one.This prevents the ability to have a cycle, since a cycle means that a higher chopstick would"point"to a lower one.
+With this solution, a philosopher can never hold the larger chopstick without holding the smaller one.
+This prevents the ability to have a cycle, since a cycle means that a higher chopstick would "point" to a lower one.

 **15.4      Deadlock-Free Class:** Design a class which provides a lock only if there are no possible deadlocks.